mononobi/pyrin/README.md

 [pyrin-sample](https://github.com/mononobi/pyrin-sample)

-# Absolute Simple Usage Example
+# Extremely Simple Usage Example

+The sample code below, is just a rapid showcase on how to develop using Pyrin. for a real world application, it is best fit to use the concept of dependency injection and IoC which Pyrin is built upon.

 To be able to create an application based on pyrin, the only thing that is required to do is to subclass from pyrin `Application` class in your application package. this is